Mau-MD/Mau-MD/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=Mau-MD&theme=nord&column=6&row=1&margin-w=15)](https://github.com/ryo-ma/github-profile-trophy)
 ## I'm a fullstack software engineer looking to create great apps!
 - 🏆 Former intern at Meta as a MU Software Engineer!
-- 📖 I'm currently learning Svelte, GraphQl, Websockets, and a bunch of other technologies 🥴
 - 👥 I'm open to new projects ideas and collaborations.
 - 👀 Fun fact: I love graphic design and video editing! 📹